truenas/documentation/content/CORE/CORETutorials/SystemConfiguration/CreatingCAsandCertificates/CreatingCertificateAuthorities.md

 Before deleting a CA, verify it is not used by another service such as S3, FTP, etc. You cannot delete a CA when in use by other services.

-Also, before you can delete a CA you need to delete certificates issued by the CA or those relying on the CA before you can delete it.
-If you receive an error that mentions foreign keys reference, check the certificates your system for any using the CA you want to delete.
+Also, before you can delete a CA, you need to delete certificates issued by the CA or those relying on the CA before you can delete it.
+If you receive an error that mentions foreign keys reference, ensure the certificates on your system do not use the CA you want to delete.

 {{< taglist tag="corecertificates" limit="10" >}}